smoeding/puppet-openssl/REFERENCE.md

 ### openssl_genpkey

-The type generates OpenSSL private key file.
+Generate an OpenSSL private key file.
 The key can optionally be encrypted using a supplied password.

 #### Examples

-##### Generate RSA private key using 2048 bits
+##### Generate a 2048 bit RSA key file

 ```puppet